GeekyChirag/JavaScript/README.md

 # JavaScript
-Starting JavaScript as a beginner.
+Starting JavaScript as a beginner